ProfessionalWiki/AutomatedValues/README.md

 }
 ```

 A rule can also have zero or more Build Specifications.
-These describe how to auto automatically build
+These describe how to automatically build
 values on matching Entities, and which languages to update.
 They are available both for Labels and Aliases.

 ```json